 At approximately 17:35 hrs on 17 August 2010, train 2T27, the 17:31 hrs service from Sudbury to Marks Tey, collided with a loaded 44 tonne articulated road tanker on Sewage Works Lane user worked crossing (UWC) near Sudbury in Suffolk.
 The collision caused the train to derail.
 Several passengers and the conductor on the train were injured in the collision; four passengers and the train driver were seriously injured.

-The Rail Accident Investigation Branch’s (RAIB) investigation has found that the driver of the road tanker did not use the telephone provided before driving onto the crossing, although it was a requirement to do so.
+RAIB’s investigation found that the driver of the road tanker did not use the telephone provided before driving onto the crossing, although it was a requirement to do so.

 The company employing the road tanker driver had not been briefed by Anglian Water (to whom they were contracted) on how their staff could use Sewage Works Lane UWC safely.